 While Squarespace started as more of a general purpose website builder intended for helping people to create good looking personal websites easily, it has steadily beefed up its commerce offering and these days it offers a full e-commerce platform option.
 However, the big questions are exactly how good the platform is?
-And how well does it do when compared to the the market leader in the e-commerce platform space – Shopify?
-Keep reading the review and you will find out!
+And how well does it do when compared to the market leader in the e-commerce platform space – Shopify?
+Keep reading this review and you will find out!

 Squarespace ecommerce templates

-The small number of ecommerce themes is also the first indicator of the fact that Squarespace doesn’t necessarily focus all that heavily on ecommerce and instead focuses on how to help people build other types of websites – an indication of this is also the fact that there are plenty themes at Squarespace that are intended for building other types of websites.
+The small number of ecommerce themes offered by Squarespace is also the first indicator of the fact that the company doesn’t necessarily focus all that heavily on ecommerce and instead focuses on how to help people build other types of websites.
+An additional indicator of that is the fact that there are plenty of themes at Squarespace that are intended for building other types of websites.

-The store themes that Squarespace has available are extremely modern and fashionably, and indeed probably work the best when trying to sell products such as clothes or accessories online.
-In a way they might even look too cool if you are trying to sell, for example, fishing equipment.
+The store themes that Squarespace has available are extremely modern and fashionable, and indeed probably work the best when trying to sell products such as clothes or accessories online.
+In a way, they might even look too cool if you are trying to sell, for example, fishing equipment.

-Maybe the biggest positive thing of the Squarespace themes is the fact that they are free to use and you can quite easily switch the theme you use.
-At Shopify, for example, only about 10 of the 60 themes are free, and for the rest you have to pay between $140 and $180 per theme – so if you have a tendency to want to switch things up frequently Squarespace might suit your needs better, or at least it quite easily becomes cheaper over the long term.
+Maybe the biggest positive thing about the Squarespace themes is the fact that they are free to use and you can quite easily switch the theme you use.
+At Shopify, for example, only 10 of the 81 themes are free, and for the rest you have to pay between $150 and $350 per theme – so if you have a tendency to want to switch things up frequently Squarespace might suit your needs better, or at least it quite easily becomes cheaper over the long term.

 Squarespace ecommerce store pricing